Gregorian Bivolaru

-Gregorian Bivolaru also known as Magnus Aurolsson and nicknamed Grieg, Grig or, by the press, Guru (born 12 March 1952) is a Romanian tantric yoga guru, and the founder of the Movement for Spiritual Integration into the Absolute (MISA).
+Gregorian Bivolaru also known as Magnus Aurolsson and nicknamed Grieg, Grig or, by the press, Guru (born 1952) is a Romanian tantric yoga guru, and the founder of the Movement for Spiritual Integration into the Absolute (MISA).
 At the age of 18 he began teaching yoga, an activity deprecated by Romania's communist regime.
 He was twice jailed and once forcibly hospitalized in a psychiatric ward under the regime, which ended in 1989.
 In 2005 he was charged on counts of sexual exploitation, tax evasion, and crossing the border to escape prosecution; he sought asylum in Sweden, which he was granted in 2006.
 In 2008 he was expelled from the European Yoga Council.
 His trial in Romania for human trafficking was postponed many times; charges in another trial were dropped.
 In 2013, he was sentenced in absentia by Romania's supreme court for sex with a minor.
 In 2016 he was arrested in France and extradited to Romania.
 He was paroled in 2017 and fled the country, by then wanted by the police in Finland and France for human trafficking.
 He was arrested and imprisoned in France in 2023.

 MISA teaches a combination of yoga and tantra.
 The teachings derive from multiple religious sources such as Hinduism, Kashmir Shaivism, and Western esotericism.
 The tantra teaching is oriented towards sexual practices.
 A principle of polarity is emphasized, with male and female as fundamentally opposite energies of the universe.
 MISA's practices include purifications, use of pornography, and sexual activity between teachers and pupils.
 Some female students have been taken to France, arriving disoriented and without passports or mobile phones at Bivolaru's apartment, where they had ritualized sex with Bivolaru, and were then taken away and forced to do sex work such as working as webcam models under harsh conditions.
 It was held to be an honour to have sex with the guru as this denoted spiritual progress.

 Bivolaru has received hostile treatment in the media in Romania and elsewhere, with descriptions of his beliefs and practices.
-He has written a book describing Freemasonry as a satanic conspiracy seeking world domination.
+He has written a book describing a variant of Freemasonry as a satanic conspiracy seeking world domination.
 He has claimed to have contacted extraterrestrials with healing powers.